raspiblitz/raspiblitz/README.md

 If you switch this on, you can rotate the LCD of your RaspiBlitz 180 degrees.
 This might make sense if you have a special case or wall mount.

-##### Channel Autopilot
+##### Channels Autopilot

-The autopilot is a feature of LND that you can switch on.
-It automatically uses around half of your on-chain funds (if available) to open channels with other lightning nodes the autopilot thinks can be useful to improve your payment routes.
+The channels autopilot feature of LND allows to automatically uses around half of your on-chain funds (if available) to open new channels with other lightning nodes.
+Channels autopilot is very useful to get started transacting swiftly if you're a newbie as the channels are generated for you.
+It is very likely that after a while, once you will have a hang of the concept of channels and how they work that you will not need channels autopilot anymore.

 Beware that presently toggling the Channels Autopilot setting will trigger a reboot of your Raspiblitz.
 It is not a problem per se, just a bit of waist of time [Improvement request #1953](https://github.com/rootzoll/raspiblitz/issues/1953)

 ##### Accept Keysend

-Keysend is a feature of LND that allows your node to accept payments without creating an invoice first.
-This needs to be activated for example if you want to use your nodes for experimental messaging over the Lightning Network (see RaspiBlitz MOBILE apps like SendMany).
+Keysend is a feature of LND that allows your node to accept payments without having created an invoice first.
+This needs to be activated, for example, if you want to use your nodes for experimental messaging over the Lightning Network (see RaspiBlitz MOBILE apps like SendMany).

 ##### Testnet